WrittenGames/OpenIdUserBundle/Resources/doc/index.md

 The amazing Doctrine ORM.

 Bam!
 Smashed together, stir fried for a bit, then left to rest on a Symfony 2.1 project.
-Quick, painless, no bother at all - if the setup is what you feel like.
+Quick, painless, no bother at all - if the ingredients are what you feel like.

 If you want this bundle to be a bit more flexible, I'm accepting Pull Requests as of now...